top of page

 Join us for our Monthly Meetings!

-Our meetings are informative and include presentations from experts in the birding community!
+Our meetings are informative and include presentations from

 WHEN: Second Thursday of each month, September - May